ZhengyangXu/CNN-Black-Box-Visualization-Deep-Learning-/README.md

 ### 1.5 Structure

-(1) doc -- GR5242 final report.pdf -- final report in pdf
+(1) doc -- GR5242 final report.pdf (final report in pdf)

-           We seperate our ipynb and put them into two folders, cifar10 and mnist&svhn
+        --  We seperate our ipynb and put them into two folders, cifar10 and mnist&svhn

 (2) data -- this folder contains CIFAR10 dataset (Need to download again since it is too big to upload)